-- Conserve gas, but keep car warm by turning on engine every 15-20 minutes.
+- Conserve gas, but keep the car warm by turning on the engine every 15-20 minutes.

-- Make sure tail pipe is clear to avoid carbon monoxide poisoning.
+- Make sure the tailpipe is clear to avoid carbon monoxide poisoning.

 - Stay warm by wrapping up in extra clothes and blankets and moving often.

 - Hydrate with warmed water (your body can’t afford to lose heat on cold water or snow.)

 - Extreme cold can reduce cellphone battery life, keep cell phones close to the body and limit use to stay connected.

 In addition to emergency car kits, increase your drinking water supplies if heading into the desert or in extreme heat conditions.
 Plan to have 2-3 liters of water per person, per day.
 2-gallon water jugs with spigots are handy, as are refillable dromedaries.
 And keep one or more windshield sun shades in road kits as they can help keep parked cars cool.
 Regardless, NEVER leave pets or children unattended.